How to install perl-Term-Table on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 sudo yum -y install https://extras.getpagespeed.com/release-latest.rpm sudo yum -y install perl-Term-Table

-Package downloads require an active GetPageSpeed subscription — one repository for perl-Term-Table and 3,000+ more packages across every maintained Enterprise Linux release.
+Package downloads require an active GetPageSpeed subscription — one repository for perl-Term-Table and thousands more packages for AlmaLinux, Rocky Linux, Oracle Linux and RHEL.

 Subscribe — from $10/moFrequently asked questions

-How do I install perl-Term-Table on AlmaLinux, Rocky Linux or RHEL?
+How do I install perl-Term-Table on AlmaLinux, Rocky Linux, Oracle Linux and RHEL?

 Which Enterprise Linux versions is perl-Term-Table available for?